Get ready with your paint palettes, we are about to go artistic with acrylic painting!

 #3 Layer and varnish

-Painting with acrylics is cakewalk simply because the colour formula is a dream.
+Painting with acrylics is a cakewalk simply because the colour formula is a dream.
 It blends easy and the consistency can be manipulated to bring out the desired consistency.
 This is ideal to layer colour on colour.